"Know-how" (also: Know-How, Know How)

-There are three definitions of Know-how used in the MAPGuide:
+There are several definitions of Know-How found in agreements in the MAPGuide, for example:

 Any unpatented, unpublished, technical information (including, without limitation, information relating to inventions, discoveries, concepts, methodologies, models, research, development and testing procedures, the results of experiments, tests and trials, manufacturing processes, materials, formulae, formulations, processes, research or experimental results, techniques and specifications, quality control data, analyses, reports and submissions) that is not in the public domain.

 Any and all proprietary information and materials, including discoveries, improvements, processes, methods, protocols, formulas, molecular constructs, cell lines, reagents, assays, data, seeds (including pre-seeds, master seeds and working seeds), cell banks (including master cell banks and working cell banks), clones, primers, vectors, antibodies, serum samples, biological samples, results, inventions, know-how, trade secrets, compositions of matter (including compounds), formulations, and findings, in each case, patentable or otherwise.